Onix-Systems/dogbi/README.md

-# Dogbi - Telegram Bot that identifies the breed of a dog by a photo
+# Dogbi - Telegram Breed Identifier Bot
 ![Dogbi Logo](https://scontent-frt3-2.xx.fbcdn.net/v/t1.15752-9/38772043_246304856017369_1651153778415501312_n.png?_nc_cat=0&oh=610b73ec5b4b6b8c8de27610b6ddd32d&oe=5C00E6A8)
 > Just [send Dogbi a message](https://t.me/breed_identifier_bot) with a photo of a dog or a person and it will analyze the image and respond with an estimate of similarity.